-Our review of the subsurface soil test pit log from our exploratory field exploration (TH-#1) and laboratory test results indicate that the site is generally underlain by medium stiff, clayey, sandy silt soils to a depth of at least 8.0 feet beneath existing site grades.
-Additionally, groundwater was generally not encountered within the exploratory test pit excavation (TH-#1) at the site during our field exploration work to a depth of at least eight (8) feet.
+Our review of the subsurface soil test pit logs from our exploratory field explorations (TH-#1 through TH-#4) and laboratory test results indicate that the site is generally underlain by medium stiff, sandy, clayey silt residual soils and/or medium dense to dense, highly to moderately weathered Basalt bedrock deposits to a depth of at least eight (8) feet beneath existing site grades.
+Additionally, groundwater was generally not encountered within any of the exploratory test pit excavations (TH-#1 through TH-#4) at the site during our field exploration work to a depth of at least eight (8) feet.

-As such, due to the medium stiff and/or cohesive nature of the clayey, sandy silt residual subgrade soils beneath the site, it is our opinion that the native clayey, sandy silt subgrade soils beneath the subject site have a very low potential for liquefaction during the design earthquake motions previously described.
+As such, due to the medium stiff and/or cohesive nature of the sandy, clayey silt residual subgrade soils and medium dense to dense nature of the highly to moderately weathered Basalt bedrock deposits beneath the site, it is our opinion that the native sandy, clayey silt residual subgrade soils and highly to moderately weathered Basalt bedrock deposits beneath the subject site have a very low potential for liquefaction during the design earthquake motions previously described.